Skip to main content

 Each time a trigger fires, the system will send a POST request to the specified address with event data.

-Webhooks work great with automation platforms like Make (Integromat), n8n, or Zapier.
+Webhooks pair well with automation platforms like Make (Integromat), n8n, or Zapier.
 For example: trigger fires → webhook goes to Make → a task is created in Trello and an email is sent to the manager.

 Triggers

-A trigger is a rule: “if this event occurs in a conversation — send a notification.”
-Without triggers, notifications do not work, even if you have subscribed to the channel.
+A trigger is a rule: “if a specific event happens in a chat — send a notification.”
+Without triggers, notifications won’t fire even if you’ve subscribed to the channel.

 TemplateWhen it fires

-Need a humanThe customer asks to speak with a live operator, manager, or administrator
+Need a humanThe client asks to be connected to a live operator, manager, or administrator — the main escalation template

-Booking confirmationThe customer confirms a booking, order, or appointment
+Booking confirmedThe client confirmed a booking, order, or appointment — capture the fact

 1